Offutt Base Lake

 |Monday||10:30am - 6pm|

 Closed: All Federal holidays

 Adventure outside!
 The Offutt Base Lake is open for camping, fishing, archery, and more!

 The Base Lake Office will close for the season on Saturday, September 18.
 The area will remain open to camping, fishing, and archery in the off season.
 Permits & camping can be purchased at Outdoor Rec in Bldg 362.
 Open 9am - 5pm; closed Wednesdays & Sundays.

 10 dry campsites are available for up to 30' travel trailers.
 ONLY $12 per night.
 No motorhomes or 5th wheels.
 No reservations.
 First come, first served.
 Max 72 hour stay.
 No electric, sewer, or water service.

 Tent camping is available in 2 designated areas.
 ONLY $9 per night.

 Campfires are allowed ONLY in designated fire rings.

-Rent canoes, kayaks, & pedal boats.
-Personal watercraft are also allowed.
+Rent canoes, kayaks, & pedal boats (life jackets included).
+Personally owned watercraft are also allowed.
 NO motorized boats.
 All occupants must wear a life jacket.

 The archery target area requires a pass & signed agreement to access.
 Single Day, Season, and Family pricing available.